zlaabsi/simbad/README.md

 - **Langchain Agents & Tools**: These frameworks facilitate the efficient and versatile operations of our agent.

 ---

-## Building Agents in SIMBAD

-In the SIMBAD system, agents act as smart entities that perform tasks using a combination of AI models, such as those from OpenAI, and other data retrieval tools.

 ### 1. **Initialization**